jarnoharno/flutter/README.md

     flutter -a 20 -z 1.2 -x

-Stabilize a video file, scale to a width of 640 pixels maintaining aspect ratio, don't show output, use motion-JPG as output codec and save the camera trajectory data to a file as tab-separated values:
+Stabilize a video file, scale to a width of 640 pixels maintaining aspect ratio, don't show output, use motion-JPG as the output codec and save the camera trajectory data to a file as tab-separated values:

     flutter pan.mp4 -o out.avi -s 640x -q -c mjpg -t out.tsv